Spectrum (arena): Demolition

 Although the Spectrum formally closed on October 31, 2009, demolition of the structure did not begin for more than a year with internal work commencing on November 8, 2010.
 Two weeks later a public "wrecking ball ceremony" attended by some of the athletes who made the building famous such as Hockey Hall of Famers Bernie Parent and Bob Clarke of the Flyers and Hall of Famer Julius Erving of the 76ers, was held in the adjacent parking lot "H" on November 23, 2010, to formally begin its external demolition.
 However, unlike Veterans Stadium, its one-time neighbor, which had been located immediately across Pattison Avenue from the Spectrum before it was imploded on March 21, 2004, the almost half-year process of demolishing the then-44-year-old arena, done without the use of explosives, was completed in May 2011.
 This was done to protect its other sports facilities from dust.
 Water was used to prevent dust from spreading.

 Composite before, during and after image of the Spectrum site.
 The top image was taken in April 2004, five and a half years before the arena was closed.
 The middle image was taken seven years later as its demolition was being completed in April 2011.
 The white areas seen at ground level of this image were the back walls of the hockey and basketball locker rooms used by the Flyers, 76ers, Phantoms, Kixx, and Wings and visiting teams.
 The parking lot across Pattison Avenue from the Spectrum was the former site of Veterans Stadium (demolished in 2004).
 The bottom image is how the site appeared in September 2011 after it had been converted to a parking lot.
 All three images were taken from the same location in the Wells Fargo Center, the arena that replaced the Spectrum.
 The tallest building visible in the distant Philadelphia skyline (just to the left of the Spectrum site) in the 2011 images is the 59-story Comcast Center (completed in 2008), the headquarters building of the Comcast Corporation which owns both the Spectrum and Wells Fargo Center.

-A 300-room hotel is planned to eventually be built on the demolished Spectrum's site, which is now occupied by a parking lot, as an adjunct to the Stateside Live! project, the first portion of which opened in April 2012, at the southwest corner of 11th Street and Pattison Avenue.
+The New South Philadelphia Arena is planned to be built on the Spectrum's site, and the new arena's design is expected to echo that of the Spectrum.